RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 app --fullname "Bob the Magnificent"
 ```

-and work with whatever version user prefers.
-For this style of composition Category theory offers an
+and work with whatever version the user prefers.
+For this style of composition Category Theory offers an
 abstraction called
 [`Alternative Functor`](https://en.wikibooks.org/wiki/Haskell/Alternative_and_MonadPlus).